victorjonsson/cXense-4-WordPress/push/README.md

 ### Extract URL:s from WordPress

 Navigate to this directory in your console and run any of the commands below.
-The extracted URL:s will be written to a file named *urls.json* in the same directory.
+The extracted URL:s will be written to a file named *urls.txt* in the same directory.
 Each URL will be separated with a new line.

 This script will extract 500 posts per second (to reduce allocated resources) until all URL:s is extracted.
 Running this script several times will not create duplications of the extracted URL:s.

-`$ php export.php` Extracts all URL:s to *urls.json* separated with a new line
+`$ php export.php` Extracts all URL:s to *urls.txt* separated with a new line

 `$ php export.php livsstil` Extracts all URL:s of posts related to the category "livsstil"

 ### Ping cXense crawler (push.js)

-This node-script will parse a file named "urls.json" that should be located in the same directory and contain URL:s separated with a new line.
+This node-script will parse a file named "urls.txt" that should be located in the same directory and contain URL:s separated with a new line.
 You can either create this file manually yourself or generate it with extract script described above.

-**urls.json**
+**urls.txt**

 ```
 http://mywebsite.com/23932/an-url-of-some-sort